Module palletjack.load

 Args:

-zipped_gdb_path (str or Path-like): Path to the zipped gdb
+zipped_gdb_path (Path): Path to the zipped gdb

 Raises: